xxxlambda/anonymous_lambda/README.md

 ### Configuration to Easy Start
 1. To use the Large Language Model, you should have an API key from [OpenAI](https://openai.com/api/pricing/) or other companies.
 Besides, we support OpenAI-Style interface for your local LLMs once deployed, available frameworks such as ollama[https://ollama.com/], [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).

-3. Set your API key, models, working path, and OSS-related items in the config.yaml:
+2. Set your API key, models and working path in the config.yaml:
 ```bash
 #================================================================================================
 #                                       Config of the LLMs